fluid-project/infusion-docs/RendererComponentTreeExpanders.md

 }
 ```

-In this example, the `condition` is a call to the function `cspace.header.assertMenuItemDisplay()` with a particular argument taken from the `itemName` subcomponent.
+In the following example, the `condition` is a call to the function `cspace.header.assertMenuItemDisplay()` with a particular argument taken from the `itemName` subcomponent.
 If the function call returns `true`, the renderer component subtree specified by `trueTree` will be used.

 ```javascript
 expander: {